Eomys/pyleecan-doc/tuto_multisimulation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *VarParam* contains a list of *DataKeeper* to specify which data to keep after each simulation by defining post-processing on *Output* object.
-A *DataKeeper* is a class whith five attributes:
+A *DataKeeper* is a class with six attributes:

 +--------------+------------+----------------------------------------+
 | Attribute    | Type       | Description                            |